ndChang/project-1/README.md

 **Project Due Date:** 11/1/19 by 1pm

+### Post-MVP Ideas

+- Add a contact form
+- Build a [carousel](https://getbootstrap.com/docs/4.0/components/carousel/#with-controls) from scratch
+- Add a search bar on your webpage and use filter() method
+- Add the ability to sort on your webpage e.g. ascending, descending
+- Add a filter to your webpage e.g. by color, by size, by etc

 ### Tips

 - Deploy early (day one or two) and often (everytime you implement a new feature)
 - Implement all project requirements first before moving on to post-mvp features
 - Use high resolution images (do not skew images, when resizing, resize proportionately)
-- Make it look professional (this is for you to showcase to employers)
+- Make it look professional (this is for you to showcase - it could land you a job)
 - During project week, walk around GA and ask individuals if they have 5min to give you feedback on your website
 - During this project week get feedback from one UX student on your website
 - Research what you consider the best websites out there to get ideas/inspiration